Leo Amino, “Refractional #85” (1972)

 Stochastic movements between these boundaries can be constructed as a swarm,

-where each sound window represents a color pixel of the spectrum of that
+where each sound window represents a colour pixel of the spectrum of that

-For each color, stochastic sonic trajectories can be defined that create polymorphisms in the color space of the color gradients.
+For each colour, stochastic sonic trajectories can be defined that create polymorphisms in the colour space of the colour gradients.

 Spatial morphing